wzykio/drugdoses/README.md

 # # drugdoses
 The aim of this project is to help paramedics with selection of drug doses for children with sudden cardiac arrest.

-The author behind this project is Barosz Szczypiór, who is also currently leading the development team.
+The author behind this project is Bartłomiej Szczypiór, who is also currently leading the development team.

 He already made a working demo app, which we are now porting to Reactjs.